top of page

 Ben Chou standing in front of a firehouse door

-Ben Chou Firefighter for City Council.png
+Ben Chou Firefighter for City Council logo

 When I was growing up, I watched the heroes of NYC save thousands of lives on September 11th.
 I knew in my bones that I needed to dedicate my life to public service, and I made it my mission to join the FDNY.
 Now, as a 33-year-old firefighter, I still believe in that same higher calling.